pnbruckner/ha-composite-tracker/README.md

 If a watched device has a `last_seen` or `last_timestamp` attribute, that will be used in the composite device.
 If not, then `last_updated` from the entity's state will be used instead.

-If a watched device has a `battery` or `battery_level` attribute, that will be used to update the composite device's `battery` attribute.
+If a watched device has a `battery_level` or `battery` attribute, that will be used to update the composite device's `battery_level` attribute.
 If it has a `battery_charging` or `charging` attribute, that will be used to udpate the composite device's `battery_charging` attribute.

 ## `device_tracker` Attributes